-For decades, numerous workers and residents were exposed to asbestos.
-In some cities, residents still face the hazards of asbestos exposure even years after the toxic mineral was regulated.
-In turn, a multitude of Montana workers and residents have developed life-threatening illnesses caused by asbestos exposure.
-An experienced Montana mesothelioma lawyer, however, can help these residents obtain the compensation and help they are entitled to.
+For decades, a multitude of workers and residents faced asbestos in Missouri, unbeknownst to them.
+In turn, many Montana workers and residents have developed life-threatening illnesses caused by asbestos exposure.
+An experienced Montana mesothelioma lawyer can help these residents obtain the compensation and justice they deserve.

 Keep in mind that if you or a loved one have been injured by mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to a significant amount of compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in Montana, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.